markdoliner/check_xmpp_dns/README.md

 Dependencies
 ============
 * Python dns library.
-Use to query DNS servers directly.
+Used to query DNS servers directly.
   * Homepage: http://www.dnspython.org/
 * Python jinja library.
 Used to render the HTML templates.
   * Homepage: https://jinja.palletsprojects.com/
 * Python Starlette library.
   * Homepage: http://www.gevent.org/
-* (optional) Uvicorn.
-Only needed if you want to use the included systemd service
+* Uvicorn.
+Or you could use any other ASGI server.
-  * On Ubuntu: apt-get install gunicorn3
-  * TODO MARK: Update the service and tmpfiles thing for uvicorn.
-Or Docker.
-  * (be sure paths, user and permissions are set properly). \
-    Copy `check_xmpp_dns.service` to `/etc/systemd/system/check_xmpp_dns.service`
-    and copy `tmpfiles.d_gunicorn.conf` to `/etc/tmpfiles.d/gunicorn.conf`

 Local Development